Drug testing at our fingertips: Harrow pioneers fingerprint drug tests

 Parmjit Chahal, Head of Children’s Access at Harrow Council, said: “This technology works.
 It has helped us improve the success rate of people overcoming addiction while safely caring for their children.
 It works because it is an early intervention, because it’s non-invasive and because it helps us build trust – parents who have engaged with it give us positive feedback about it.”

 Dr Paul Yates of Intelligent Fingerprinting added: “The fingerprint-based test can be conducted on site at Harrow Council’s offices, without the need for specialist medical staff or collection areas.
 We are delighted with the success of the programme and are now looking for ways to share our findings with other Councils.”

 Intelligent Fingerprinting’s drug testing solution features a small, tamper-evident drug screening cartridge onto which the client’s fingerprints are collected in a process that takes less than a minute.
 The Intelligent Fingerprinting portable analysis unit then reads the cartridge and provides a positive or negative result on-screen for cocaine, opiates, cannabis and methamphetamine in ten minutes.
 An introductory video demonstrating fingerprint-based drug testing in action is available here.

 Researchers from King’s College London trialled the drug screening device with the support of social workers at Harrow Council over an 8-week period.
 Parents were screened on a routine or ad-hoc basis using the non-invasive sample collection procedure.
 Screening results were confirmed using oral fluid and additional fingerprint samples with validated techniques at an independent laboratory.
 Preliminary data analysis showed the test had promise for rapid and confidential testing by social care workers.
-Full details of the King’s evaluation will be published shortly.

 About Harrow Council: